9 Sep 2016

 Some changes are afoot.
 Most of all, a HUGE change:

-Last year, our friend Matt Frost wrote this for Sound On Sound (just an online teaser here): http://www.soundonsound.com/people/my-generation-fifty-years-who It’s a very detailed article, the first to delve deeply into Bobby’s role in The WHO.
+Last year, our friend Matt Frost wrote this for Sound On Sound (just an online teaser here) It’s a very detailed article, the first to delve deeply into Bobby’s role in The Who.

-His face may not be familiar to many, but if you’ve seen films and photos of The WHO over the years – he’s ALWAYS there.
-The hardworking, much-abused technical wizard of The WHO.
+His face may not be familiar to many, but if you’ve seen films and photos of The Who over the years – he’s ALWAYS there.
+The hardworking, much-abused technical wizard of The Who.
 The band have been extremely loyal to him, as he to them.
 Most of you will have seen him running the stage monitor systems just to the right of Pete.
 During shows, Rog and Pete often talk (or scream) to him by name, as he struggles to handle their many needs during the shows.
-You have seen Bob in a football helmet posed for the rear cover or Meaty Beaty Big and Bouncy.
+You have seen Bob in a football helmet posed on the back cover of Meaty Beaty Big and Bouncy.
 He’s there with the band on the Rock and Roll Circus film, swaying in the audience behind Pete and in front of The Stones!
-Every WHO historical moment – Leeds, Woodstock, MSG 9/11 concert, 12/12/12, Isle of Wight, Monterey, Hyde Park, Cleveland, the Kenny Jones era, Zak/Pino/Simon etc, the Quadrophenia sessions, Shepperton Studios filming, Who’s Next in NY and London – he was there.
+Every Who historical moment – Leeds, Woodstock, MSG 9/11 concert, 12/12/12, Isle of Wight, Monterey, Hyde Park, Cleveland, the Kenney Jones era, Zak/Pino/Simon etc, the Quadrophenia sessions, Shepperton Studios filming, Who’s Next in NY and London – he was there.

 Bob Pridden on stage with Keith Moon playing the intro to ‘Magic Bus’ on the 1968 US tour.
 Photo: Miss Josh Emmett.